 We generally break down “Addictions” into two types: “substance addictions” and “process addictions.”
 I talk here about the substance addictions.
 On other pages of my site I talk about process addictions.
+In fact, whatever the type of addiction – substance or process – the cause is an escape from inner suffering and the treatment is to relieve that suffering.

 Substance addictions, when severe, may require medically supervised withdrawal.
 Some examples are: